Estohan/MadHatter/README.md

 ###### Examples

+* Encryption using the "cool1" predefined set of symbols:\
-* *python madhatter.py -e -i "input.txt" -s "cool1" -o "output.txt"*
+&emsp;*> python madhatter.py -e -i "input.txt" -s "cool1" -o "output.txt"*
 \
 **input.txt:**
 <pre>As for the Hobbits of the Shire, with whom these tales are concerned,